HIGH IMPACT + RELENTLESS EFFICIENCY = MEANINGFUL OUTCOMES

 With a career of experience doing "more with less" while serving in austere environments around the globe, our team ensures every donor dollar achieves maximum impact:

-The average cost per reunion attendee for our inaugural 2017 Reunion Program season was $312.50.
+The average cost per reunion attendee is $450.
 This includes covering all costs associated with a 3-day reunion experience to include travel, lodging, meals, reunion activities (recreational, team-building, memorial service, informational briefings, service project etc.)

 “We’re just over a month removed from the reunion your organization hosted for 2nd Platoon 3/11.
 As combat veterans, you all know that time is merely a relative measurement that pales in relation to the foremost measurement: Quality Of Life (QOL).
 You, gentleman, have captured QOL in a bottle.
 The results of your efforts awaken our souls, restore memories long since lost or buried, and revive the lifeblood of we warriors who can, again, charge into the battle of life with strength in our muscles and hunger in our wills.
 What other measurement could there ever be?
 We are renewed.
 We are reunited with the best version of ourselves.
 We remember who we were and hold on to that memory as we determine who we will be.
 We are together.
 And together we are strong.
 Hope: the cornerstone.
 Laughter: the tie that binds.
 Commitment to the mission; to each other: how boys become Men.
 You breathe life into us.
 You must continue your work.
 We are eternally grateful.”